Acneticin – A Miracle Pill?

 - Dandelion.
-The makers of Acneticin note that dandelion contains more calcium and iron than spinach and that it’s a good source of vitamins A and C. This is true—but you can’t possibly get more than 225 mg of calcium, iron, and vitamins from the 225 mg of dandelion in each serving.
+The makers of Acneticin note that dandelion contains more calcium and iron than spinach and that it’s a good source of vitamins A and C2.
+This is true—but you can’t possibly get more than 225 mg of calcium, iron, and vitamins from the 225 mg of dandelion in each serving.
 It’s true that dandelion stimulates the production of bile by the liver and that bile stimulates bowel movement, but to do this you need to eat a dandelion salad, not take a tiny amount of dandelion in a capsule.

 - Green tea.
 Acneticin claims that green tea will “help balance your hormonal imbalance” that causes unsightly skin blemishes.
-Actually, green tea does reduce the production of the oils that can clog pores, but only when it is applied directly to the skin.
+Actually, green tea does reduce the production of the oils3 that can clog pores, but only when it is applied directly to the skin.

 - Mangosteen.
 Acneticin labels mangosteen as a “miracle fruit” that can kill acne and staph bacteria.
 This statement is based on actual clinical research, sort of.
-A research team at Mahidol University in Thailand found that a dichloromethane extract of mangosteen can kills these kinds of acne bacteria in a test tube.
+A research team at Mahidol University in Thailand found4 that a dichloromethane extract of mangosteen can kill these kinds of acne bacteria in a test tube.
 No research has ever found that mangosteen that is not treated with dichloromethane can kill bacteria in the human body, or that the extract would not be broken down when it went through the stomach.

 - Noni.
 Acneticin claims that biological research proves that noni fruit can accelerate the healing of an acne pustule.
 Scientists at the Chinese Academy of Sciences confirm that noni fruit contains a compound called 1,8-dihydroxy-2-methyl-3,7-dimethoxyanthraquinone that can kill various kinds of bacteria, but not acne bacteria.